 - A designated Isolation Area for students showing signs of covid-19 symptoms or students with high temperatures.

 - Student & Guest movement is being guided throughout the day.

-- Students are expected to walk at a safe distance of 2mts in all common areas
+- Students are expected to walk at a safe distance of 1mts in all common areas.

 We are fortunate to have the space and facilities to accommodate a 100% capacity while complying with all protocols levied by KHDA.
-The new academic year is scheduled to commence from 12th September, and Orientation for new students is scheduled on 12th September.
 In-person classes on campus are being conducted as per KHDA’s compliance & approval.

 Students that use transport facilities outsourced by Amity can enter the campus through Gate-G2A and exit through Gate-G3.
 Students using public transport or the drop off facility, can enter and exit the campus through the pedestrian gate of Gate-G1A.
 Students, staff and visitors using their own vehicles, need to enter the campus through Gate-G2B and exit through Gate-G1B.

 5. How are temperature checks being conducted?

 Once students reach campus, temperatures will be checked through the installed thermal scanners.
 Staff will have access to handheld thermometers for periodic checks during the day.

 If staff or students have temperature of 37.5C or above, they will be asked to wait in the Isolation Area for about ten minutes before their temperature is checked again (summer temperatures can affect body temperatures).
 If temperature remains elevated, the student’s parents and Health Authorities will be informed, based on safety protocols.

 6. Are masks required at all times?
 Does the University provide spare masks in case of an emergency?